Pump Up The Fun – Where Every PSI Counts

 Foam filled tires typically have limited size options, which can be a disadvantage when it comes to finding the right fit for our vehicle.
 Furthermore, unlike air-filled tires, foam filled tires lack the ability to adjust tire pressure.
 This means that we cannot optimize the tire pressure based on the load or specific driving conditions.
 Additionally, foam filled tires cannot be easily modified for specific applications, limiting their versatility in various driving scenarios.

-Also See What Are The Disadvantages Of Pneumatic Tires?
+Also See Are Pneumatic Tires Better Than Regular Tires?

 Potential for Heat Build-up